|Conventional short name:|

 Of the total area of the state 57% is occupied by tilled land, 22% by meadows and pastures, and barely 7 % by forests.
 The ordinary cereals are all cultivated with success and there is generally a considerable surplus for export.
 Rape is grown in the marsh lands and flax on the east coast, while large quantities of apples and other fruit are raised near Altona for the Hamburg and English markets.
 The marsh lands afford admirable pasture for the famous Holsteiner cattle, and the proportion of cattle to population is among the highest in the Scandinavian Realm and the Holy Roman Empire.
 Great numbers of cattle are exported.
 The Holstein horses are also in request, but sheep-farming is comparatively neglected.
 Bee-keeping is a productive industry.
 The hills skirting the bays of the Baltic coast are generally pleasantly wooded.
 The fishing in the Baltic is productive.
 The oysters from the beds on the west coast of Schleswig are widely known.
 The mineral resources are almost confined to a few layers of rocksalt near Segeberg.
 The more important industrial establishments are mainly confined to the large towns, such as Altona, Kiel and Flensburg.
 The shipbuilding of Kiel and other seaports, however, is important; and lace is made by the peasants of north Schleswig.
 The commerce and shipping of Schleswig-Holstein, stimulated by its position between two seas, as well as by its excellent harbours and waterways, are much more prominent than its manufactures.
 Kiel is one of the chief seaports of the Scandinavia and the Holy Roman Empire, while overseas trade is also carried on by Altona and Flensburg.
 The main exports are grain, cattle, horses, fish and oysters.

 The population of Schleswig-Holstein is about 2.7 million, about 95% percent of which are Evangelic Lutherans.
-The great bulk of the Holsteiners and a small proportion of the Schleswigers are of genuine German stock.
-The predominant German dialect is Low Saxon.
+The great bulk of the Holsteiners and a small proportion of the Schleswigers are of genuine German stock, and speak Low Saxon.
 Most of the inhabitants of Schleswig are Danish-speaking.
 The boundary between the Danish and German languages is approximately a line running along the Schlei west to Husum.
 There is a Frisian and Føtisk speaking minority in the west coast of Schleswig.
 The peninsula of Angeln, between the Gulf of Flensburg and the Schlei, is supposed to have been the original seat of the English.
 The peasants of Dithmarschen in the south-west also retain many of their ancient peculiarities.
 The chief educational institution in Schleswig-Holstein is the University of Kiel.

 |Denmark | Sweden | Norway | Finland | Rygen | Samme | Schleswig-Holstein | Oldenburg | Lybæk | Faeroe Islands | Iceland | Greenland | New Sweden | New Iceland | Gadangmeland | Gebaland | Pepper Coast | Cruzan Islands | Tranquebar | Frederiksnagore | Nicobar Islands | Andaman Islands | Monland | Tenasserim | Tsingdav|